ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 Converting Non-standard PWM type RSSI to analog voltage
 -------------------------------------------------------

-For non-standard RSSI types like some FrSky receivers' high frequency PWM RSSI, an RC filter can be used to level the signal, rendering it useable for the flightcontroller's analog RSSI input pin:
+For non-standard RSSI types like some FrSky receivers' high frequency PWM RSSI, an RC filter can be used to level the signal, rendering it useable for the autopilot's analog RSSI input pin:

 **A 4.7k resistor and 10uF capacitor are used to filter out the pulses from the receiver's RSSI output.**